hsperez6/Planets/README.md

 # Planets
- React application displaying planet information
+ React application rendering planet information from an array using stateless functional components.